jasonKercher/fql/usage.md

 ```

 **Table Variables**

+SQL has table variables, but we really want to use table variables as strings since they are just file names.
 In order to achieve this behavior with your normal database, it would require dynamic SQL.
 Something like the following:
 ```sql
 exec('select * from ' + QUOTENAME(@table_name) + ' where name like ''Jame%''')